-20. Suspension of Procedure Rules
+21. Suspension of Procedure Rules

-- 20.1.
-Any of the Procedure Rules may be suspended to the extent permitted within the Rules and the law in respect of any business at a meeting of the Council, Cabinet, a Committee or Sub-Committee where its suspension is moved. - 20.2.
-A motion to suspend Procedure Rules shall not be moved without notice (that is under Procedure Rule 10 of this Part 4D) unless there shall be present at least one-half of the Members of the Council or that Committee or Sub-Committee respectively.
+- 21.1.
+Any of the Procedure Rules may be suspended to the extent permitted within the Rules and the law in respect of any business at a meeting of the Council, Cabinet, a Committee or Sub-Committee where its suspension is moved. - 21.2.
+A motion to suspend Procedure Rules shall not be moved without notice (that is under Procedure Rule 11 of this Part 4D) unless there shall be present at least one-half of the Members of the Council or that Cabinet, Committee or Sub-Committee respectively.
 The extent and duration of the suspension will be proportionate to the result to be achieved taking into account the purposes of the Constitution set out in Article 1.

-21. Interpretation of Procedure Rules
+22. Interpretation of Procedure Rules

-The ruling of the person presiding as to the construction or application of any of these Procedure Rules, or as to any proceedings of the Council, shall not be challenged at any meeting.
+Subject to taking advice from the Monitoring Officer or their nominated representative, the ruling of the person presiding as to the construction or application of any of these Procedure Rules, or as to any proceedings of the Council, shall not be challenged at any meeting.

-22. Substitute Members
+23. Substitute Members

-- 22.1.
-A Political Group may, by notice to the Monitoring Officer or their nominated representative, appoint a substitute member from within its Group for a meeting of a Committee or Sub-Committee. - 22.2.
-Members of the Cabinet shall not be nominated as substitutes for any Overview and Scrutiny Committee or Regulatory Committee. - 22.3.
+23.1.
+A Political Group may, by notice to the Monitoring Officer or their nominated representative, appoint a substitute member from within its Group for a meeting of a Committee or Sub-Committee.

+- 23.3.
 Where a Political Group intends to vary its representation on a Committee or Sub-Committee, the Group Leader (or their nominated representative) shall inform the Monitoring Officer or their nominee prior to the meeting, and the Substitute Member shall inform the Chair at the beginning of the meeting.
 The outgoing member shall cease to be the Political Group's representative on that Committee or Sub-Committee for the duration of that meeting or any adjournment of it, and that substitute Councillor shall become the representative on the Committee or Sub-Committee for the same period.
-At the end of the meeting, the outgoing member shall resume their representation on the Committee or Sub-Committee in question. - 22.4.
-On receipt of a Notice under this Procedure Rule the Monitoring Officer shall, at the meeting (prior to the commencement of the main business) inform the Committee or Sub-Committee. - 22.5.
-For the avoidance of doubt, there are no substitute arrangements in respect of the Cabinet.
+At the end of the meeting, the outgoing member shall resume their representation on the Committee or Sub-Committee in question. - 23.4.
+On receipt of a Notice under this Procedure Rule the Monitoring Officer or their appointed nominee shall, at the meeting (prior to the commencement of the main business) inform the Committee or Sub-Committee. - 23.5.
+For the avoidance of doubt, there are no substitute arrangements in respect of the Cabinet and informal Consultative Groups.

-23. Attendance of Councillors at Committees and Sub-Committees of which they are not members
+24. Attendance of Councillors at Committees and Sub-Committees of which they are not members

-- 23.1.
-Notwithstanding their rights as a member of the public, a Councillor may attend any meeting of a Committee or Sub-Committee to which they have not been appointed, for the purposes of performing their duties as a Councillor, including when Exempt or Confidential business is transacted subject to the provisions of the Access to Information Rules. - 23.2.
-A Councillor will be provided with access to a copy of the agenda and relevant papers when they arrive at the meeting, subject to the Access to Information Rules set out at Part 4A of this Constitution.
+- 24.1.
+Notwithstanding their rights as a member of the public, a Councillor may attend any meeting of a Committee or Sub-Committee to which they have not been appointed, for the purposes of performing their duties as a Councillor, including when Exempt or Confidential business is transacted subject to the provisions of the Access to Information Rules. - 24.2.
+A Councillor will be provided with access to a copy of the agenda and relevant papers when they arrive at the meeting, subject to the Access to Information Rules set out at Part 4A of this Constitution. - 24.3.

-23.3.
 The Councillor has no right to vote but may speak with the consent of the Chair of the meeting.

-24. Disorderly conduct by Councillors
+25. Disorderly conduct by Councillors